If you have a newborn at home or can’t stand the loud drone of vacuum cleaners, look into a quiet vacuum cleaner!

-While this vacuum does not do a stellar job against pet hair, VacuumShop recommends the C3 Cat and Dog vacuum for pet owners.
+While this vacuum has the accessories to do a stellar job against pet hair, VacuumShop recommends the CX1 Cat and Dog vacuum for pet owners.

 We were also very impressed with the cleaning radius of 11 metres that can be achieved on a swivel with this vacuum!

-Miele’s acclaimed AirClean filtration technology makes an appearance in this vacuum.
+Miele’s acclaimed HEPA AirClean filtration technology makes an appearance in this vacuum.

 For a truly versatile and quiet vacuum cleaner, take a close look at this cylinder vacuum range from Miele!

 Any vacuum in the C3 range only makes about 65 decibels of noise at the minimum power mode, rising to about 70 decibels on the boost mode!

 Best Barrel Quiet Vacuum Cleaner

 The Hetty Hoover vacuum is equipped with a conical hose for better airflow, a massive dust-bag and Henry Hoover’s own TriTex filters.